 5 Mins Read

 Beans, lentils, quinoa, whole grains, soy, and portobello mushrooms are great alternatives to non-animal protein sources.
-Naturally high in protein, there are a ton of ways to cook these super filling nutrient dense vegan picks.
-To help ease out of Veganuary, we’ve found some delicious and healthy recipes to get in all that plant-based power.
-That’s 10 weeknight dinners, sorted.
-Happy eating 🙂
+Naturally high in protein, there are a ton of ways to cook these super filling nutrient-dense vegan picks.
+These delicious and healthy vegan recipes pack in all that plant-based power and cook up easy for no-fuss weeknight meals.

 Roasted cauliflower is one of our favorites go-tos when we are craving something with more substance- the cruciferous veggie has bite and texture.
 Low in carbs and calories, but high in iron and fiber, cauliflower is packed with nutrients like potassium, folate (higher than that of its cousin, broccoli), zinc and vitamins.Well Plated serves up this irresistible recipe for a hearty, satisfying high-protein vegan meal.